Beam model of Doppler backscattering

 In principle, the mismatch could be zero at more than one point along the ray.
 In that case, the total backscattered signal is the sum of the backscattered signal of each of those points.
 In the interests of simplicity, we will not discuss this further in this paper.

-We proceed to show that in the appropriate limit, the \emph{conventional} and \emph{spherical} cases give the same result.
-Due to the large phase term $k_{\perp,1} \int_{0}^{\tau} g (\tau') \cos \theta (\tau') \rmd \tau'$, showing that the solutions for the backscattered amplitude match requires keeping higher order terms in both the \emph{conventional} and \emph{spherical} cases.
-It is easier to show that the backscattered powers match.
-To do this, we perform subsidiary expansions of both the \emph{conventional} and \emph{spherical} expressions.
+Before we continue further, we first show that in the appropriate limit, the \emph{large mismatch angle} and \emph{small mismatch angle} orderings give the same result.
+Showing that the backscattered amplitudes in these orderings match is challenging due to the large phase term $k_{\perp,1} \int_{0}^{\tau} g (\tau') \cos \theta (\tau') \rmd \tau'$.
+Instead, it is easier to show that the backscattered powers match.
+To do this, we perform subsidiary expansions of both the \emph{small mismatch angle} and \emph{large mismatch angle} expressions.
 For the former, we take the mismatch to be large and perform a Taylor expansion of $k_{\perp,1}$ about $- 2 K_0$.
-For the \emph{spherical} case, we make the mismatch less than order unity $\theta_{m} \ll 1$ throughout the beam path.
+For the \emph{large mismatch angle} ordering, we make the mismatch less than order unity $\theta_{m} \ll 1$ throughout the beam path.
 In this intermediate range,

 both models should be applicable and must coincide.